nhsuk/nhsuk-prototype-kit-version-one/docs/contributing/git-branching-strategy.md

 **Author**: Steven Adams
 **Date**: 9/10/17

 For the nhsuk-prototype-kit repo we use the [MasterFlow branching strategy](https://medium.com/kainos/masterflow-simple-git-branching-e9b6844d64af).
-Branch names must conform to the following naming convention, where branch-type can be `feature`, `hotfix-[release-being-hotfixed]`, or `refactor`:
+Branch names must conform to the following naming convention, where branch-type can be `feature` or `hotfix-[release-being-hotfixed]`:

 `[branch-type]/[JIRA-ticket-id]-short-and-descriptive-branch-name`